Skip to main content

 Cost

-Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing, some meals, in-country travel, entrance fees, and international health insurance coverage.
+Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), housing, in-country travel, entrance fees, and international health insurance coverage.
+As food tasting is an important part of this program, many meals will be included in the program cost (24 breakfasts, 16 lunches, 20 dinners).

 Does not include international airfare, some meals, preparation course tuition, or personal expenses.